 How Wasabi’s pricing works?

-The first one is the Timed Active Storage.
+The first term to understand is Timed Active Storage.
 For example, if you store 1TB of data from day 1 to day 30, then that is 1TB-month of active storage.
 And if you store 1TB for only 15 days, then that is half TB-month.
 In short, it is a volume-time unit.

 Secondly, there is another important factor, which can result in unexpected bills – minimum retention period for each object.
 According to that, the minimum storage period for each object is 90 days.
 If you delete an object before that period, then that will be charged as Timed Deleted Storage, in addition to the Active Storage Charge.